+Forests play a crucial role in regulating Earth’s climate patterns.
 Mature forests absorb and store enormous quantities of CO2 (a greenhouse gas), within trees, vegetation itself, as well in the form of decaying plant matter in the soil.

 Forests in regions like the Congo and the Amazon represent some of the world’s largest natural reservoirs for greenhouse gases on land.

 In fact, the Earth’s vegetation and soils consist of around 7,500 Gigatonnes (Gt) of CO2 – that is more than double the amount of carbon from the atmosphere.